Privacy Policy

 Under the General Data Protection Regulation (GDPR) and the UK General Data Protection Regulation (UK GDPR), we process your personal data on the following legal bases:

-- Consent (Article 6(1)(a)): Where we deploy analytics or marketing cookies on our website, we will obtain your prior, informed consent.
-You may withdraw cookie consent at any time through the cookie consent mechanism on the website, without affecting the lawfulness of processing based on consent before its withdrawal.
-Pre-launch interest form submissions are also processed on the basis of your consent, provided through the form's required checkbox.
-You may withdraw interest form consent at any time by contacting support@umelle.com.
+- Consent (Article 6(1)(a)): Analytics and marketing cookies on our website (including Google Analytics 4 and Meta Pixel) are placed only with your prior, informed consent, obtained through our cookie consent mechanism.
+You may withdraw cookie consent at any time through the cookie settings control on the website, without affecting the lawfulness of processing based on consent before its withdrawal.
+Interest form data collected during the pre-launch period was processed on the basis of consent provided through the form's required checkbox.

 - Performance of a Contract (Article 6(1)(b)): Processing your account, licensing, subscription, consent, and payment-related data is necessary to provide you with the Services you have purchased.